-I-TECH continues to support a variety of activities aimed at improving HIV/AIDS care and treatment in the Caribbean region.
-Support ranges from on-site clinical mentoring to development of training curricula, or clinical support materials to improve care and treatment for HIV/AIDS in the Caribbean region.
+I-TECH supports a variety of activities aimed at improving HIV care and treatment in the Caribbean region, such as on-site clinical mentoring, development of training curricula, and providing clinical support materials to improve care and treatment for HIV/AIDS in the Caribbean region.

 Recent efforts have focused on:

 - Clinical Mentoring: The I-TECH clinical mentoring program serves to support the provision of quality treatment and care and to improve the comprehensive care of key populations through the provision of on-site mentoring of less experienced clinicians by an experienced HIV clinician.
 Through the modeling of best practices and the iterative development of content knowledge, the clinical mentoring program equips clinicians to deliver consistent quality care, which enables them to better identify and manage the challenges to antiretroviral therapy (ART) service delivery at treatment sites.